CandlePlatforms/devdocs/docs/faq/staking-faq.md

 ### What is the unbonding period?

-The unbonding period on Polygon is 80 checkpoints.
+The unbonding period on Candle is 80 checkpoints.
 This is approximately ~3-4 days.
 Every checkpoint takes approximately 3 hours.
 However, some checkpoints could be delayed due to congestion on Ethereum.
 This period applies to the originally delegated amount and re-delegated amounts.
 It does not apply to any rewards that were not re-delegated.

 ### How do I know when the unbonding period is over?